aplteam/GitHubAPIv3/README.md

 There are also some shared method:

 * `CastTagname2Number` takes a tag name and derives a corresponding number based on certain assumptions.
-This is useful for version comparisons ("greater than..")
+This is useful for version comparisons ("greater than...")
+* `GetAllEndPoints` returns the names of all end points; that is REST-speak for function calls
 * `GetRateLimits` provides information about the limitations imposed by GitHub's API

 For detailed information from within Dyalog, refer to `]ADoc GitHubAPIv3`.